MAIF/otoroshi/manual/src/main/paradox/deploy/scaling.md

 # Scaling Otoroshi *

 @@@ warning
-this section is still under construction.
-Please come back later
+this section is still under construction...
 @@@

 ## Using multiple instances with a front load balancer

 Otoroshi has been designed to work with multiple instances.
-If you already have an infrastructure using frontal loadbalancing, you just have to declare Otoroshi instances as the target of all domain names handled by Otoroshi
+If you already have an infrastructure using frontal load balancing, you just have to declare Otoroshi instances as the target of all domain names handled by Otoroshi

 ## Using master / workers mode of Otoroshi